ksel172/ksel172.github.io/_posts/2024-11-18-building-smart-home-energy-monitor.md

 author: ksel172
 ---

-# Building a Smart Home Energy Monitor with Shelly Devices PoC

 ## Resources

 The measurements are done using 2 Shelly PM Mini Gen 3 power meters.
 The installation for these power meters is intrusive but there are non-intrusive alternatives like the Shelly Pro 3EM.
 A different power meter manufacturer can be used, as well as a mix of different manufacturers.